crypto-org-chain/chain-docs/docs/chain-details/genesis_file.md

     - `"max_num"`: The maximum age of evidence (in number of blocks).
   - `"validator"`:
     - `"pub_key_types"`: The supported validator public key types.
-    - `"validate-genesis"`: Genesis file validation at the default/assigned location.
 - `"app_hash"`: The initial application state defined in the genesis block.
 - `"auth"`
   - `"params"`: Parameters of the auth module defined in the genesis file.